Get insider access

 In Canada, the TV is known as the Hisense 75U88N, and it performs the same.
 There are similarly named international models, like the 75U8NAU in Australia, but these models perform a bit differently than the North American models, so our results aren't valid for them.

-Our unit was manufactured in February 2024; you can see the label here.
+Our unit was manufactured in February 2024.

 Compared To Other TVs

-The Hisense 75U8N is an excellent TV overall and doesn't really have any major downsides.
+The Hisense 75U8N is a very good TV overall and doesn't really have any major downsides.
 Unfortunately, outside of having a wider viewing angle, it performs worse than the sizes that use a VA panel in a few ways.
 It's dimmer overall (albeit still bright) and has a slower response time.
 The other sizes of the Hisense U8/U8N really stand out in the sea of LED TVs due to their very high contrast ratios that deliver incredibly deep blacks, but you just don't get that on the 75-inch model.
 Some will take the reduced contrast ratio in favor of a wider viewing angle, but its viewing angle isn't anything special, so it's still not the best choice if you need a TV to use in large group settings.
 If you prefer better overall picture quality, you might want to step down to the 65-inch model or step up to the 85-inch model.
 If you're set on a 75-inch TV and don't mind dealing with a narrow viewing angle, you can get much better contrast, a faster response time, and even more brightness on a TV like the TCL QM8/QM851G QLED, since the 75-inch model of that TV uses a VA panel like the rest of the size options.

 For more options, check out our recommendations for the best TVs for bright rooms, the best 75-inch TVs, and the best TVs for gaming.